Skip to main content

 Type of clinical research

-This is a prospective, observational, multi-reader, multi-case (MRMC) self-controlled study to evaluate whether the use of the medical device by dermatologists helps to increase the accuracy in the diagnosis of different skin conditions presented on Fitzpatrick phototype V–VI skin.
-The study uses a progressive information disclosure design: for each clinical case, the reader completes a sequence of three assessment stages that reveal progressively more device output.
+This is a prospective, observational, multi-reader, multi-case (MRMC) self-controlled investigation to evaluate whether the use of the device by healthcare professionals helps to increase the accuracy in the diagnosis of different skin conditions presented on Fitzpatrick phototype V–VI skin.
+The investigation uses a progressive information-disclosure design: for each clinical case, the reader completes a sequence of three assessment stages that reveal progressively more device output.
 This within-case, within-reader comparison isolates the device's incremental contribution to diagnostic accuracy.

 The three stages per case are:

-1. Unassisted diagnosis (Stage 1): The reader views the clinical image and patient anamnesis, and provides their primary diagnosis without any device output.
+1. Stage 1 (Unassisted diagnosis): the reader views the clinical image and patient anamnesis and provides their primary diagnosis without any device output.

-2. Assisted diagnosis (Stage 2): The device's differential diagnosis (ICD-11 probability distribution) is additionally displayed.
-The reader provides their revised diagnosis.
+2. Stage 2 (Assisted diagnosis): the device's differential diagnosis (top-5 ICD-11 probability distribution) is additionally displayed.
+The reader provides their revised diagnosis as a single top-1 selection.

-3. Referral assessment (Stage 3): The device's malignancy probability, referral recommendation, and diagnostic entropy are additionally displayed.
-The reader decides whether to refer the patient.
+3. Stage 3 (Referral assessment): the device's malignancy probability, referral recommendation and diagnostic entropy are additionally displayed.
+The reader decides whether to refer the case to a specialist.

-This sequential per-case design mirrors the intended clinical workflow, where a healthcare professional first forms an initial diagnostic impression and then consults the device as a decision support tool.
-Any carry-over effect from the unassisted diagnosis to the assisted diagnosis is conservative: readers anchored to their Stage 1 diagnosis are less likely to change it in Stage 2, thereby underestimating rather than overestimating the device's incremental benefit.
-This design has been validated in three prior MRMC studies (SAN_2024, BI_2024, PH_2024), all of which demonstrated statistically significant diagnostic accuracy improvements using the same methodology.
+This sequential per-case design mirrors the intended clinical workflow, in which a healthcare professional first forms an initial diagnostic impression and then consults the device as a decision-support tool.
+Any immediate-recall carry-over from the unassisted diagnosis to the assisted diagnosis biases conservatively: readers anchored to their Stage 1 diagnosis are less likely to change it in Stage 2, underestimating rather than overestimating the device's incremental benefit.
+This design has been applied in three previous MRMC investigations (SAN_2024, BI_2024, PH_2024) using the same methodology.

 Reference standard (ground truth)

-The ground truth diagnosis is encoded as an ICD-11 code for each case and was established prior to and independently of this study.
+The reference standard for top-1 diagnostic accuracy is the published atlas diagnosis — i.e., the diagnosis assigned to each source clinical image by the originating public dermatological atlas from which the case was sourced.
+Each case's ground-truth diagnosis is encoded as an ICD-11 code and was established prior to and independently of this investigation.
 The reference standard is not modified or influenced by the device output or by the participating readers' assessments.

-Limitations of the reference standard: Atlas diagnoses may not all be histopathologically confirmed.
-However, dermatological atlas labels represent expert consensus diagnoses and are a widely accepted reference standard in multi-reader multi-case studies evaluating diagnostic decision support tools.
-The impact of this limitation on accuracy calculations is mitigated by: (1) the large number of cases (149), which reduces the influence of any individual misclassified case; (2) the self-controlled design, where both unassisted and assisted conditions are evaluated against the same reference standard, so any reference standard error affects both arms equally; and (3) the consistency of this approach with the three source studies (SAN_2024, BI_2024, PH_2024), which used the same reference standard methodology.
+Limitations of the reference standard: atlas diagnoses may not all be histopathologically confirmed.
+However, atlas labels represent expert consensus diagnoses and are a widely accepted reference standard in multi-reader multi-case investigations evaluating diagnostic decision-support tools.
+The impact of this limitation on accuracy calculations is mitigated by: (1) the size of the image set (149), which limits the influence of any individual misclassified case; (2) the self-controlled design, where both unassisted and assisted conditions are evaluated against the same reference standard, so any reference-standard error affects both arms equally; and (3) the consistency of this approach with the three source investigations (SAN_2024, BI_2024, PH_2024), which used the same reference-standard methodology.

 Population